Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ## Document Overview

-This document describes the RESTful API services a Loyalty Partner must implement to enable members using Loyalty Commerce Applications built on the Points Loyalty Commerce Platform (LCP) to transact.
+This document describes the RESTful API services a Loyalty Partner can implement to enable members using Loyalty Commerce Applications built on the Points Loyalty Commerce Platform (LCP) to transact.

 ## Introducing the Loyalty Partner API

-As a Loyalty Partner (LP), you can integrate with the LCP and all its applications with these simple calls.
+As a Loyalty Partner (LP), you can integrate with the LCP and all its Applications with these simple calls.

 1. Member Validation
 1. Credit/Debit Posting